-We have employment agreements that contain severance arrangements with our chief executive officer, or CEO, and three of our other officers.
+We have employment agreements that contain severance arrangements with our chief executive officer, or CEO, and our four other executives.
 Under the agreement with our CEO, we are obligated to pay severance if we terminate the CEO's employment without "cause," or if the CEO resigns for "good reason," as defined in the agreement, within the periods set forth therein.
 The severance for the CEO consists of continued base salary payments at the then-current rate, including the payment of health insurance premiums for 18 months, plus a payment equal to one and one-half times the CEO's cash bonus in the previous year.
 In addition, the CEO receives accelerated vesting on all his unvested stock awards as if he had remained employed by us for 18 months from the date of termination.
-In the event that the termination occurs within 24 months of a "change in control," as defined in the agreement, the severance for the CEO consists of a lump sum payment equal to 24 months of base salary at the then-current rate, the payment of health insurance premiums for 18 months, plus a payment equal to one and one-half times the CEO's cash bonus in the previous year.
+In the event that the termination occurs within 24 months of a "change in control," as defined in the agreement, we care obligated to pay severance if we terminate the executive's employment equal to one and one-half times the CEO's cash bonus in the previous year.
 In addition, all outstanding unvested stock awards will vest immediately.
-The severance for the other executives consists of continued payments at the then-current base compensation rate for a period of six months.
-All of the agreements specify that any earnings from employment or consulting during this period will offset any salary continuation payments due from us.
-The maximum payments due under these employment agreements would have been \$2.0 million if each such officer was terminated at December 31, 2013.
+Under the agreements with our other four executives, we are obligated to pay severance if we terminate the executive's employment without "cause," or if the executive resigns for "good reason," as defined in the agreements, within the periods set forth therein.
+The severance for the other executives consists of a lump sum payment of health insurance premiums for 12 months of base salary at the then-current rate, including the payment of health insurance premiums for 12 months, plus a payment equal to one and one-half times the CEO's cash bonus in the previous year.
+In addition, all outstanding unvested stock awards as if he had remained employed by us for 12 months of base salary at the then-current rate, including the payment of health insurance premiums for 12 months, plus a payment equal to the executive's cash bonus in the previous year.
+In addition, the executive receives accelerated vesting on all his u